silentbicycle/greatest/README.md

 ## Aliases

-All the Macros exist with the unprefixed notation and with the prefixed notation, for example:

-`SUITE` is the same as `GREATEST_SUITE`
+All the macros have unprefixed and prefixed forms.
+For example, `SUITE` is the same as `GREATEST_SUITE`.

 Checkout the [source][1] for the entire list.